-2 SOA and Distribution Transparency
+2. SOA and Distribution Transparency

 Various definitions of a Service-Oriented Architecture (SOA) leave a lot of room for interpretation.
 In general terms, SOA is a software architecture using loosely coupled software services that integrates them into a distributed computing system by means of service-oriented programming.
 Service providers in the SOA environment are made available as independent service components that can be accessed without a priori knowledge of their underlying platform or implementation.
-While the clientserver architecture separates a client from a server, SOA introduces a third component, a service registry.
+While the client-server architecture separates a client from a server, SOA introduces a third component, a service registry, as illustrated in Figure 1.
 In SOA, the client is referred to as a service requestor and the server as a service provider.
 The provider is responsible for deploying a service on the network, publishing its service to one or more registries, and allowing requestors to bind and execute the service.
 Providers advertise their availability on the network; registries intercept these announcements and add published services.
 The requestor looks up a service by sending queries to registries and making selections from the available services.
+Queries generally contain search criteria related to the service name/type and quality of service.
+Registries facilitate searching by storing the service representation and making it available to requestors.
 Requestors and providers can use discovery and join protocols to locate registries and then publish or acquire services on the network.
-We can distinguish the service object-oriented architectures (SOOA), where providers are network objects accepting remote invocations, from service protocol oriented architectures (SPOA), where a communication protocol is fixed and known beforehand by the provider and requestor.
+We can distinguish the service object-oriented architectures (SOOA), where providers, requestors, and proxies are network objects, from service protocol oriented architectures (SPOA), where a communication protocol is fixed and known beforehand by the provider and requestor.
 Based on that protocol and a service description obtained from the service registry, the requestor can bind to the service provider by creating a proxy used for remote communication over the fixed protocol.
 In SPOA a service is usually identified by a name.
 If a service provider registers its service description by name, the requestors have to know the name of the service beforehand.